kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - kube-scheduler should be upgraded before or together with kube-controller-manager.
 Gang semantics will not apply until the scheduler is upgraded.

 There are different Skew scenarios involving the kube-scheduler:
-- kube-controller-manager new, kube-scheduler old: The controller creates `Workload` and `PodGroup` and sets `workloadRef` on pods but the scheduler does not understand these objects and ignores `workloadRef`.
+- kube-controller-manager new, kube-scheduler old: The controller creates `Workload` and `PodGroup` and sets `schedulingGroup` on pods but the scheduler does not understand these objects and ignores `schedulingGroup`.
 In this case, pods are scheduled normally (pod-by-pod) with no gang scheduling benefit until the scheduler is upgraded.
-- kube-controller-manager old, kube-scheduler new: The controller does not create `Workload`/`PodGroup` and does not set `workloadRef` on pods.
+- kube-controller-manager old, kube-scheduler new: The controller does not create `Workload`/`PodGroup` and does not set `schedulingGroup` on pods.
 The scheduler has no workload information for those Jobs.
 Pods are scheduled normally with no gang scheduling benefit.

 ## Production Readiness Review Questionnaire